 The update primarily brings a new set of hands-free options.

-You will be able to navigate your watch using gestures such as shaking your wrist and quickly raising or lowering your extended arm – things best not done in public.
+With this update, you are able to navigate your watch using gestures such as shaking your wrist and quickly raising or lowering your extended arm – things best not done in public.
 Voice integration has been expanded as well, following in the footsteps of the app, with support for popular apps like Telegram, Viber and WhatsApp.
 Finally, there's additional speaker support, which allows you to make and take calls over Bluetooth, assuming you own a watch with a built-in speaker.

 Find out all the details over at the Android Official Blog.